core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Wrap-Around of Partial IVs {#ssec-wrap-around-partial-iv}

 A client can eventually experience a wrap-around of its own Sender Sequence Number, which is used as Partial IV in outgoing requests and incremented after each request.

-When this happens, the OSCORE Security Context MUST be renewed in the group, in order to avoid reusing nonces with the same keys.
+When this happens, the endpoint MUST NOT transmit further group requests until it has derived a new Sender Context, in order to avoid reusing nonces with the same keys.

-Therefore, when experiencing a wrap-around of its own Sender Sequence Number, a group member MUST NOT transmit further group requests until a new OSCORE Security Context has been derived.
-In particular, the endpoint SHOULD inform the Group Manager of the occurred wrap-around, in order to trigger a prompt renewal of the OSCORE Security Context.
+Furthermore, the endpoint SHOULD inform the Group Manager, that can take one of the following actions:

+* The Group Manager renews the OSCORE Security Context in the group (see {{sec-group-key-management}}).

+* The Group Manager provides a new Sender ID value to the endpoint that has experienced the wrap-around.
+Then, the endpoint derives a new Sender Context using the new Sender ID, as described in Section 3.2 of {{I-D.ietf-core-object-security}}.

+Either case, same considerations from {{sec-group-key-management}} hold about possible retaining of stale Recipient Contexts.

 # The COSE Object # {#sec-cose-object}